ayushgithubb/ToDo-List-App-using-Flask/README.md

   8. Create HTML templates to render the user interface of the ToDo app:
   9. Create an index.html file to display the ToDo list items and a form to add a new task
   10. Use Jinja2 templating engine to display the dynamic content in the HTML template
-  11. Run the Flask app and test the ToDo app by adding and deleting tasks.
+  11. Run the Flask app and test the app by adding and deleting tasks.